EDIorg/ecocomDP/README.md

-# ecocomDP
-### A dataset design pattern for ecological community data to facilitate synthesis and reuse
+# ecocomDP: A dataset design pattern for ecological community data to facilitate synthesis and reuse

 We know from experience that original, primary research data sets cannot be easily combined or synthesised until all data are completely understood and converted to a similar format.
 There are two approaches to achieving this data regularity: a) to prescribe the format before data collection starts, or b) to convert primary data into a flexible standard format for reuse.
 Prescribed formats are impossible to impose on research studies, so we take the second approach: define a flexible intermediate, and convert primary data to that model.
 The Ecological Community Data Pattern (ecocomDP) is the result of our examination of the needs of synthesis scientists using community survey data, and determination of the features of a flexible intermediate for these data.